Ayanda Daweti: Personal life

 He was born in 1990 and raised in Tsolo, South Africa.
 His mother Nomalizo Daweti died of heart complications in her sleep when Ayanda was 13 years old.
-After the death of his mother, he moved to Mhlakulo, Tsolo in the Eastern Cape with his aunt Stella Sondaba and grandmother Nomonde Sondaba.
+After the death of his mother, he moved to Mhlakulo, Tsolo in the Eastern Cape with his aunt Stella Sondaba, and grandmother Nomonde Sondaba.
 After few years, he moved to Johannesburg.
 After completing his matric, he moved to Cape Town and studied IT as well as studied Arts at Tshwane University of Technology, Pretoria.

 Career

 His most notable and popular television role came through the eTv soap opera Scandal!, where he played the role 'Chumani Langa'.
 In the serial, he played the role which is actually much younger than his real age.
-In 2018 he won the Golden Horn award for the Best Made for TV Movie at the South African Film and Television Award for the his film Okae Molao.
+In 2018 he won the Golden Horn award for the Best Made for TV Movie at the South African Film and Television Award for his film Okae Molao.
 In 2020, he was invited to play a supportive role in the television series Blood Psalms.

 Apart from acting, he is also a musician used the stage name 'Tuckshop Bafanaz'.
 He started music in respect of his aunt, where he released a six track debut EP.
 In 2019, he released an album dedicated to his mother.
 He dated for a girl named Xola from 2007 until her death by a tragic car accident in 2010.
 Later, he dedicated the song 'Xola' for her remembrance.